Stanford-Health/wearipedia/README.md

 </div>

-This library's structure is loosely inspired by that of Hugging Face's fantastic libraries (e.g. `transformers`, `diffusers`).
+This library's structure is loosely inspired by that of Hugging Face's fantastic libraries (e.g. `transformers`, `diffusers`), and its documentation was adapted from SymPy's.

 ### Set up bots